rramadeu/R_Package_Workshop/README.md

 This is the ouline for the an internal [Statgen Lab/ESALQ/USP](http://statgen.esalq.usp.br ) R Package workshop.
 The main idea of this Workshop was present the whys of creating a package.
 Any questions and suggestions, fell free to drop me an email: rramadeu at gmail dot com

 # The idea of the simple package `Ntcrossprod`
 First, the package created in this tutorial was built to be simple, easily understood, and useful.
 It solves a common problem in Mixed Models and Genomic Selection: high memmory (RAM) consumption when making `tcrossprod(x)` in a given narrow matrix (*i.e* when the number of columns is much bigger than the number of rows).
-This type of multiplication can easily freezes the machice.
-The solution is to split the multiplication in a loop.
+The solution here proposed is to split the multiplication into smaller matrices in a loop.
 Therefore, using less memmory and demanding more time.

 ## Formulas:

 ![](https://raw.githubusercontent.com/rramadeu/R_Package_Workshop/master/CodeCogsEqn.gif)

 ## Algorithm
 When `x` is a matrix with `ncol(x) >>> ncol(x)`, *e.g.* `dim(x) = c(1000,100000)`.
-The idea is of the function is: i) splits `x` in the columns direction, ii) computes the `tcrossprod()` for each one of its parts, iii) summation of all of parts.
+The function: i) splits `x` in the columns direction, ii) computes the `tcrossprod()` for each one of its parts, iii) sums all of parts.
 For more information look at the [`Ntcrossprod.R`](https://github.com/rramadeu/R_Package_Workshop/blob/master/Ntcrossprod_0.0.9002/R/Ntcrossprod.R).
  Fell free to use it and ask about it.

 ## Installing the packages from github (for example, for *final* version 0.0.9002: